duckafire/simple-api-rest/docs/conventions/nomenclature.md

 ### General

-1. Directories, files and endpoints must be to follow the `cobol-case`.
+1. Directories, files and endpoints must follow the `cobol-case`.
 1. `index.ts` is a reserved file name.

 > [!IMPORTANT]
-> `index.ts` must import and to export all the content exported by its neighbors, in a
+> `index.ts` must import and export all the content exported by its neighbors, in a
 > single object.
-If a neighbor export an object, it must be spreaded.
+If a neighbor exports an object, it must be spread.

 ### Controllers

-1. Structure of the controllers must be similar to structure of their endpoints.
+1. Structure of the controllers must be similar to the structure of their endpoints.
-1. Files must be suffixed by their HTTP Request Method (`<name>.<method>.ts`).
+1. Files must be suffixed with their HTTP Request Method (`<name>.<method>.ts`).

 ```
 # endpoint